Skip to content

 People with learning disabilities are ten times more likely to have a significant sight problem and so you should make sure that you get your eyes tested regularly.
 Please read this leaflet for information about getting your eyes checked.

-The main providers of health services for children, young people and young adults in the area are NHS Foundation Trusts, Community Hospitals and Children and Family Health Devon.
+The main providers of health services for children, young people and young adults in the area are NHS Foundation Trusts, Community Hospitals and Children and Family Health Devon (CFHD).
+See the range of services they offer on the CFHD directory.

-We work closely with the Devon CCG and Public Health teams to understand the needs of our population, including:
+We work closely with NHS Devon and our Public Health team to understand the needs of our population, including:

 • what services are most valuable in meeting needs